 For Application Manager to work, it must be installed on a machine which has Configuration Manager console installed.
 The operating system for the setup can be either Windows or Windows Server.

-The AM installation requires a service account with the following prerequisites:
+Application Manager installation requires a service account with the following prerequisites: